Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

 \bre We highlight that the constant $C$ in Theorem \ref{th:quant2_new} depends on the family $\{\GammaIR\}_{R\in[1,\infty)}$ (indexed by $R$), but is independent of the variable $R$ itself.
 This also applies in Theorems \ref{th:uniformestimates}, \ref{th:quant2}, and \ref{th:quant3} below. \ere

-We make four comments: (i) Even under the more-general boundary condition corresponding to Pad\'e approximation, the lower bound analogous to \eqref{eq:general_lower_new} is still independent of $R$; see Theorem \ref{th:quant2} below. (ii) The numerical experiments in \S\ref{sec:num} indicate that $k_0$ in Theorem \ref{th:quant2_new} is independent of $R$, and in fact a lower bound holds uniformly in $k$ and $R$; see Tables \ref{tab:square1} and \ref{tab:square2}. (iii) Under further smoothness assumption on $\GammaIinf$, Theorem \ref{th:quant3} proves an upper bound on the relative error. (iv) The reason why the error decreases with $R$ when $\GammaIR= \partial B(0,R)$, but is independent of $R$ for generic $\GammaIR$ is explained below Theorem \ref{th:quant3}.
+We make four comments: (i) Even under the more-general boundary condition corresponding to Pad\'e approximation, the lower bound analogous to \eqref{eq:general_lower_new} is still independent of $R$; see Theorem \ref{th:quant2} below. (ii) The numerical experiments in \S\ref{sec:num} indicate that $k_0$ in Theorem \ref{th:quant2_new} is independent of $R$, and in fact a lower bound holds uniformly in $k$ and $R$; see Tables \ref{tab:square1} and \ref{tab:square2}. (iii) Under further smoothness assumption on $\GammaIinf$, Theorem \ref{th:quant3} proves an upper bound on the relative error. (iv) The reason why the error decreases with $R$ when $\GammaIR= \partial B(0,R)$, but is independent of $R$ for generic $\GammaIR$ is explained in the text immediately after the statement of Theorem \ref{th:quant3}.